First passage times in compact domains exhibit bi-scaling

-For $q<\theta$, the FPT moments converge to the moments calculated from the FPT PDF for an infinite system $f_{\infty}(t)$.
-On the other hand, for $q>\theta$, the moments are given by the non-normalized function $\mathcal{I}(\tau)$ and scale with $\tau_L^{q-\theta}$, which captures the long time limit of the FPTs.
-This further emphasizes the transition found in Eq.\,(\ref{eq:nuq}).
-Eq.\,(\ref{generalscal1}) is tested in Fig.\,\ref{fig:sierpmom}, for the Sierpinski gasket, showing excellent agreement with simulations.
-To summarise, we offer a complete description of the FPT statistics that captures the PDF's across various time scales.
-We find that the bi-scaling theory characterizes rich types of behaviors, across a wide range of models and physical scenarios, as illustrated in Fig. \ref{eq:uniform2}.
-In some cases the length scale $L$, whether associated with system size, temperature, or typical force, does not need to be excessively large for the theory to remain effective.
-The variations in the shapes of $\eta(t)$ from one model to another potentially explain the absence, prior to our work, of a general theory for this observed phenomenon.
-For example, in some cases, the short-time behavior of $\eta(t)$ converges to a finite constant instead of exhibiting a rapid decay as $t\rightarrow 0$.
-This is related to the initial conditions, where we allow for a finite density of particles to be either close or far from the target.
-Similarly, for long times, the decay of $\eta(t)$ can exhibit either exponential or power-law behavior, where the second corresponds to the case of strong disorder as modeled by CTRW with $\alpha<1$.
+Finally, the variations in the shapes of $\eta(t)$ from one model to another potentially explain the absence, prior to our work, of a general theory for this observed phenomenon.
+For example, for long times, the decay of $\eta(t)$ can exhibit either exponential or power-law behavior, where the second corresponds to the case of strong disorder as modeled by CTRW with $\alpha <1$.
 Notwithstanding these rich types of behaviors, our theory provides a unified framework to capture all of them.

 \textbf{Acknowledgments}-- The support of Israel Science Foundation's grant 1614/21 is acknowledged.
 We would like to thank Olivier B\'enichou and L\'eo R\'egnier for useful discussions.